Takakiriy/typrm/README.md

     .../text.txt:1: #keyword: CSV, comma separated values
     keyword:

-Entering `#keyword:` or `#search:` in the search keyword will be ignored.
-When searching, use a common full-text search tool such as grep.

 If specifying a search keyword consisting of multiple words, it is not necessary to enclose it in " ".
-Also, even if the case is different, it will be hit, but the text with the same case will be displayed at the top.
-In typrm, the text that hits the top is displayed at the bottom.
+Specifying multiple words results in an AND search.
+If you increase the number of words, the search result will be refined.
+If you reduce the number of words, the related content will also be hit.
+OR search is not possible.
+You can OR search by several times search.

     $ typrm Comma Separated Value
     .../text.txt:1: #keyword: CSV, comma separated values

+Even if the case is different, it will be hit, but the text with the same case will be displayed at the top.
+In typrm, the text that hits the top is displayed at the bottom.

 You can specify multiple keywords to be written by CSV format (comma separated values) after the `#keyword:` tag